Seneca-ICTOER/OPS635/docs/A-Labs/lab4.md

 ## Submission

-Upload your playbook and template file to blaockboard.
+Upload your playbook and template file to blackboard.

 ## Completing the Lab